Mortgage Amortization Explained: A Simple Guide for Home Buyers

 Common Mortgage Options

-• Fixed-rate mortgages , The interest rate stays the same for the entire loan term, usually 15 or 30 years.
-Monthly payments remain predictable, making budgeting easier.
+• Fixed-Rate Mortgages , The interest rate stays the same for the entire loan term, making your monthly payment stable and predictable.

-• FHA loans , Insured by the Federal Housing Administration, these loans require lower down payments (as low as 3.5%) and are popular with first-time buyers who have moderate credit.
+• FHA Loans , Insured by the Federal Housing Administration, these loans allow lower down payments and are popular with first-time buyers.

-• VA loans , Available to eligible veterans, active-duty service members, and surviving spouses.
-VA loans often require no down payment and have competitive rates.
+• VA Loans , Available to eligible veterans and active-duty military, these loans often require no down payment and have competitive rates.

-• Refinancing loans , These replace your existing mortgage with a new one, typically to lower your rate, change the term, or access home equity.
+• Refinancing Loans , Used to replace an existing mortgage with a new one, often to secure a lower rate, shorten the term, or switch from an ARM to a fixed rate.

 How the Mortgage Approval Process Works

-3. Loan pre-approval , The lender gives you a written estimate of how much you can borrow, based on your credit and income.
-This shows sellers you are serious.
+3. Loan Pre-Approval , The lender gives you a conditional commitment for a specific loan amount based on your credit and income.

-4. Property evaluation , An appraiser assesses the home’s value to ensure it is worth the loan amount.
+4. Property Evaluation , An appraiser assesses the home’s market value to ensure it matches the loan amount.

 Speaking with lenders can help you understand your eligibility and available loan options.
 Compare mortgage quotes here or call to learn more.